dustinpfister/blog_posts/_posts/threejs-camera.md

 ## 5 - Conclusion

-There is much more to cover when it comes to cameras in threejs, however hopefully this post will help cover the basic of cameras at least.
+There is much more to cover when it comes to cameras in threejs, however hopefully this post will help cover the very basics of cameras at least.
+When it comes to additional reading it might be a good idea to look more into the [object3d class](/2018/04/23/threejs-object3d/) if you have not done so before hand, as this class applies to cameras and many other objects in three.js such as Mesh objects, Groups, and a whole scene for that matter.